Grow Farms. Love Land. Go Farmers Markets.

 Market managers, head's up.
 Market goers can cast a vote for their favorite market in the 5th annual American Farmland Trust (AFT) “I Love My Farmers Market Celebration” – part of AFT's dedication to spotlight U.S.A farm and ranches and keep farmers on the land.

-The Top 100 most celebrated markets will receive a special logo honoring their achievement, “No Farms, No Food” gear, and publicity in the form of national exposure on the celebration’s website.
+The Top 100 most celebrated markets will receive a special logo honoring their achievement, āNo Farms, No Foodā gear, and publicity in the form of national exposure on the celebrationās website.
 Deadline to cast a vote is midnight, Sept.
 13. Other ways to spread the word is to ask for a free “No Farms No Food” bumper sticker; share a story or photo, and Facebook views on why saving family farms is important to you.
-I-Love-My-Farmer-Market-JPGFor ideas to raise the visibility of your market, contact Robert Connelly, manager of membership and special gifts, at (202) 378-1255.
+For ideas to raise the visibility of your market, contact Robert Connelly, manager of membership and special gifts, at (202) 378-1255.For farm and land leases, jobs, etc., visit the New England Small Farms Institute which also features a LandLink page linked here.

 More happenings on our Farm Markets/Eats page.